dogusAkaydin/donation-analytics/README.md

 In addition, my code writes a log file that lists what files were read in or written out, how many records were processes or skipped and how long the whole process took.
-If the command line option `-v` is given, the output becomes more verbose by listing what records were skipped and why.
+If the command line option `-v` is provided, the output becomes more verbose by listing what records were skipped and why.
+The following is a sample from my `test_2` with option `-v`.
+The part within the dashed lines disappears if `-v` is not provided.

 ```
 Opened